 Single-Photon Emission Computed Tomography Systems

-Energy peaking (photopeak analysis) should be performed daily to verify that the camera is counting photons using the correct energy.2,3,9–11 Each imaging system should be checked before use to ensure that the camera peaking electronics are functioning properly, that ...
+Energy peaking (photopeak analysis) should be performed daily to verify that the camera is counting photons using the correct energy.2,3,9–11 Each imaging system should be checked before use to ensure that the camera peaking electronics are functioning properly, ...